Your Pet, Our Passion.

 When it comes to cat biting, quite often, you will be able to notice whether a cat is about to bite or not by looking at their body language.
 Here are a few things to look out for:

-• Actually, if you are in tune with your cat, you just ‘know it’!
+• And of course, if you are in tune with your cat, you just ‘know it’!

-How to stop your cat from biting you
+How to stop your kitten from biting you

-You can help them to exercise this natural instinct by providing toys that they can bite and claw to their heart’s delight, which then distracts them from your limbs.
+It’s especially important to teach kittens acceptable play from a young age, as their biting habits can become ingrained.
+You can help them to exercise this natural instinct by providing toys that they can bite and claw to their heart’s delight, which then gives them an outlet for this behaviour and distracts them from your limbs.

 • Play with your cat with appropriate toys as much as you can.
 The more appropriate enrichment they get, the more you will reduce any predatory behaviours directed towards you!

-• If their biting behaviours are becoming worse, then seek medical advice from your vet
+• If their biting behaviours have suddenly becoming worse, then seek medical advice from your vet or if you are worried they are becoming aggressive, seek advice from a behaviourist.

 Dog and cat lying on the carpet at owners feet